Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Nonlinear Fourier Transform of Signals in Data Communications

-It follows that the sinc function is a simple example of a real symmetric pulse whose eigenvalues are not necessarily purely imaginary, as conjectured for a long time.
+It follows that the (truncated) sinc function is a simple example of a real symmetric signal whose eigenvalues are not necessarily purely imaginary, as conjectured for a long time \cite{klaus2003ezss}.
 However if $q(t)$ is real, non-negative, and ``single-lobe'', then there are exactly $\mathsf{N}=\lfloor \frac{1}{2}+\frac{||q||_{L_1}}{\pi}-\epsilon\rfloor$ eigenvalues, all purely imaginary \cite{klaus2003ezss}.

+\begin{remark} It appears that the (truncated) sinc function has a large number of eigenvalues distributed around the real axis.
+Since these eigenvalues have small imaginary parts and there are too many of them, sometimes it is hard to tell if they are spurious or part of the spectrum.
+This portion of the spectrum can be sensitive to the number of signal samples $N$ and the truncation window as well.
+One should thus make sure that $N$ is large enough and eigenvalues are computed and compared using both search and matrix-based methods.
+Generally speaking, only dominant eigenvalues with large enough imaginary parts can be trusted.
+The continuous spectrum also appears somewhat oscillatory.
+As a result, sinc functions do not appear to have desirable nonlinear spectrum. \end{remark}

-Under phase modulation, in the form of adding a constant phase term to the signal, the eigenvalues and the magnitude of the continuous spectrum remained unchanged.
-Vertical shift in the phase of the continuous spectrum as a result of phase modulation can be seen in Fig.~\ref{fig:sinc-phase}.
+Under phase modulation, in the form of introducing a constant phase term to the signal, the eigenvalues and the magnitude of the continuous spectrum remained unchanged.
+Vertical (negative) shift in the phase of the continuous spectrum as a result of phase modulation can be seen in Fig.~\ref{fig:sinc-phase}.

 We may also examine the effect of time-dependent phase changes.
 The effect of linear chirp, of the form $\exp(j\omega t)$, is shown in picture Fig.~\ref{fig:sinc-lin-chirp}.
 Linear chirp results in just a shift of the discrete and continuous spectrum to the left or the right, depending on the sign of the chirp.